x-axis/heiswayi.github.io/_posts/2015-11-19-creating-wpf-cascaded-combobox-in-mvvm.md

 ---
 layout: post
-title: WPF Cascaded ComboBox Development Using MVVM Pattern
+title: Creating WPF Cascaded ComboBox In MVVM
 description: A tutorial to create an example of WPF cascaded ComboBox using MVVM design pattern.
 keywords: cascaded combobox, wpf mvvm
 ---

-Implementing ComboBox in WPF XAML with MVVM design pattern may look like hard, but not that hard actually.
-Let me show you a basic example how you can develop the **cascaded ComboBox with MVVM implementation** using `List<T>` class.
+Implementing ComboBox in WPF XAML with MVVM design pattern may look like hard at first, but not that hard actually.
+This tutorial will show you a basic example how you can develop the **cascaded ComboBox with MVVM implementation** using `List<T>` class.

 ## Understanding MVVM